KostaD02/monotor/README.md

 ## Usage

-Just open the browser and type `ip:port` of the machine running MonoTor.
+Just open the browser and type `ip:port` of the machine running Monotor.
 First user who registers will be admin role.

 ### Force admin